quekky/pyktv/README.md

 _Installation had been tested only in Windows.
 Other OS might work (provided VLC can run), however I'll not be able to test it out._

-1. Install VLC 3.x.
-Make sure the libvlc is able to find your VLC installation (for Windows it should be automatic)
-2. Edit the config.ini according to your needs
+1. Edit the config.ini according to your needs
-3. Find some KTV videos (due to copyright and file size, I'm not able to provide them)
+2. Find some KTV videos (due to copyright and file size, I'm not able to provide them)
-4. Use any sqlite program to modify the database
+3. Use any sqlite program to modify the database
-5. Run the program
+4. Run the program

 # DESCRIPTION